tangentecode/obsidian-notes/computer-science/docs/python/flask/sessions.md

 ```

 - A session is **user specific data** stored locally
-- For example items stored in their shopping cart so that when their browser reastarts the items are s
+- For example items stored in their shopping cart so that when their browser restart the items are still there without pulling the data from a [database](contents-sql.md)

+- Any t